Danionin

-The danionins are a group of small, minnow-type fish belonging to the family Danionidae.
-Species of this group are in the genera clades Danio and Devario (which also includes Chela, Laubuka, Microdevario, and Microrasbora genera), based on the latest phylo-genetic research by Fang et al in 2009.
-They are primarily native to the fresh waters of South and Southeast Asia, with fewer species in Africa.
+The danionins are a group of small, slender "minnow-type" pelagic freshwater fish in the family Danionidae of the suborder Cyprinoidei.
+Species of this group are in the genera clades Danio and Devario (which also includes Chela, Laubuka, Microdevario, and Microrasbora genera), based on the latest phylogenetic research by Fang et al in 2009.

+They are primarily native to shallow freshwater ponds, streams, floodplains, marshes and paddies of South and Southeast Asia, with fewer species in Africa.
 Many species are brightly coloured and are available as aquarium fish worldwide.
-Fishes of the danio clade tend to have horizontal stripes, rows of spots, or vertical bars, and often have long barbels.
-Species within the devario clade tend to have vertical or horizontal bars, and short, rudimentary barbels, if present at all.
-All danionins are egg scatterers, and breed in the rainy season in the wild.
-They are carnivores, living on insects and small crustaceans.
+Fishes of the Danio clade tend to have horizontal striping, rows of spots, or vertical bars, and often have long barbels.
+Species within the Devario clade tend to have vertical or horizontal bars, and short, rudimentary barbels, if present at all.

+All danionins are egg scatterers, and time their reproduction during the monsoon season in the wild.
+They are opportunistic feeders, living on a variety of tiny insects, crustaceans, plankton and other microorganisms and invertebrates.

 Fossil record

 Two fossil danionins, tentatively assigned to Rasbora ('Rasbora' antiqua and Rasbora' mohri) are known from the Eocene of Sumatra, Indonesia, representing the earliest record of the group.